stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-But this is actually the exercise in resilience, because you know what?
-It's not the end of the world. [__BEN:__ Yep.]
+But this is actually an exercise in resilience, because you know what?
+It's not the end of the world.

+#### BEN

+Yep.

+#### TIM

 You will live on in our hearts.

 #### BEN